WeisongZhao/PANELM/README.md

 **PANEL**

-- We accompany our `filtered rFRC` with `truncated RSM` ([resolution-scaled error map](http://dx.doi.org/10.1038/nmeth.4605)) as a `full PANEL` map, but this `RSM` is an optional feature that can be turn off as the wide-field reference being unavailable. `PANEL` is for biologists to qualitatively pinpoint regions with low reliability as a concise visualization
+- We also accompany our `filtered rFRC` with `truncated RSM` ([resolution-scaled error map](http://dx.doi.org/10.1038/nmeth.4605)) as a `full PANEL` map, but this `RSM` is an optional feature that can be turn off as the wide-field reference being unavailable. `PANEL` is for biologists to qualitatively pinpoint regions with low reliability as a concise visualization

 - Note that our `rFRC` and `PANEL` cannot fully pinpoint the unreliable regions induced by the model bias, which would require more extensive characterization and correction routines based on the underlying theory of the corresponding models.